Greggs: Marketing

-In July 2002, American actress and model Milla Jovovich, a fan of the store and its pasties, said that she would be willing to become the "face of Greggs" in a new marketing campaign if the firm approached her.
+In July 2002, American actress, singer, and former model Milla Jovovich, a fan of the store and its pasties, said that she would be willing to become the "face of Greggs" in a new marketing campaign if the firm approached her.
 However, no such approach was made.

 Greggs Rewards

 In February 2014, Greggs launched an electronic loyalty scheme app called "Greggs Rewards".